 - Parole eligibility date

-How to Find Inmates in California (Jails)
+How To Find Inmates in California (Jails)

-If an inmate cannot be found using the county links provided above, the searcher may have better luck seeking a specific individual using city jail links below.
+If an inmate cannot be found using the county links provided above, the searcher may have better luck seeking a specific individual using city jail links below:

-How to Search for Prisoners in California
+How To Search for Prisoners in California

 Search for Inmate Release Dates Online

-Senders can send money to a California prisoner with an Electronic Funds Transfer (EFT), lockbox, or check or money order.
+Loved ones can send money to a California prisoner with an Electronic Funds Transfer (EFT), lockbox, or check or money order.

 - EFT – Use GTL, JPay, or Access Corrections to send money.